Uganda–Tanzania War: Media and propaganda

 There was no press freedom in Uganda, and most local media outlets garnered their information from the state-run Uganda News Agency.
 Amin used official media to communicate with the civilian populace throughout the war and to rhetorically attack Tanzania.
 Ugandan propaganda—in addition to being biased—was lacking in factual accuracy.
 It attempted to bolster the image of Idi Amin and raise the Uganda Army's morale by spreading fantastical tales, such as claiming that a Tanzanian unit had been wiped out by crocodiles or that the President could easily defeat 20,000 Tanzanians with just twenty Ugandan soldiers.
 One of the most notable propagandistic stories spread by pro-Amin media featured the President's wife, Sarah Kyolaba, as she allegedly led a battalion of armed women against the TPDF.
 No firm proof for the existence of such a unit ever surfaced.
 Decker speculated that the tales about "Suicide Sarah" were supposed to "feminize the enemy"; instead of actually emphasising the bravery of Ugandan women soldiers, people were supposed to believe that the Tanzanians were so weak that even women could defeat them.
 The information released by the UNLF was often dubious or outdated.
 Following the end of the war an employee of Radio Tanzania was put at the disposal of the UNLF government to advise them on how to use public broadcasting to garner public support for rebuilding.

 At the beginning of the war, Tanzania brought four journalists to Kagera to prove that Uganda had attacked the area.
 Thereafter correspondents were not allowed to travel to the war front, making independent confirmation of each belligerents' claims impossible.
 Journalists often attempted to confirm Ugandan official media by cross-referencing it with Tanzanian news for consistencies.
 The two exceptions to this rule were Reuters reporters Tony Avirgan and Martha Honey, who had the permission of Nyerere to accompany the TPDF as it invaded Uganda.
+War correspondent Al J Venter credited Avirgan's access to the frontline to his closeness to the Tanzanian government and his "anti-U.S., anti-Western sentiments", as all other journalists were generally obstructed by the TPDF.
+Venter noted one incident when a Tanzanian officer outright hit United Press International journalist Ray Wilkinson.
 Four European journalists that attempted to infiltrate Uganda from Kenya in the middle of the war were shot by Uganda soldiers.
 Most journalists instead covered the conflict from Kenya, particularly Nairobi.
 From there they telephoned foreign diplomats in Kampala and, as the war progressed, obtained accounts from local residents.